We EQUIP people for discipleship through Christian education and NURTURE and love each other

 Membership requirements and qualifications: Go on one club “sponsored” hike.
 Sponsored hikes = 1 mile or more | Memorize a new-to-you Psalm (or any 1 chapter of the Bible)

-Click HERE for more information and list of scheduled hikes.
+Click HERE for more information.
 To sign up for a hike, email Pastor Mark at mlampley@sequoyahchurch.org

 HONORING THE SABBATH: The following are a few resources that can help us better understand about how “to honor the Sabbath and keep it holy” from the Ten Commandments (Exodus chapter 20).
 Mark invites Sabbath discussion with anyone who is interested before, during, or after his summer Sabbatical (May 22- August 3).